summatusmentis/site/content/about.md

 I currently work on FolkSource, a smartphone and web platform for crowdsourcing real-world data gathering, for use by non-profits, advocacy groups, and local municipalities.

+During the summer of 2014, I was an IBM Watson intern, working at IBM Research Almaden.